-- 1.1 The Developer and their employee, agent, contractor or invitee is responsible for ensuring compliance with the conditions of this development approval. - 1.2 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.3 All conditions, works, or requirements of this development approval must be undertaken and completed: - 1.3.1 to Council's satisfaction; - 1.3.2 at no cost to Council; and - 1.3.3 prior to the issue of the Survey Plan Approval Certificate, unless otherwise stated.

-1.4 Street numbering for the development must be in accordance with Australian/New Zealand Standard for Rural and Urban Addressing (AS4819:2011).
+- 1.1 The owner, the owner's successors in title, and any occupier of the premises is responsible for ensuring compliance with the conditions of this development approval. - 1.2 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.3 All conditions, works, or requirements of this development approval must be undertaken and completed: - 1.3.1 to Council's satisfaction. - 1.3.2 at no cost to Council: and - 1.3.3 prior to the issue of the Survey Plan Approval Certificate, unless otherwise stated. - 1.4 All works must be designed, constructed and maintained in accordance with the relevant Council policies, guidelines and standards, unless otherwise stated. - 1.5 All engineering drawings/specifications, design and construction works must be in accordance with the requirements of the relevant Australian Standards and must be approved, supervised and certified by a Registered Professional Engineer of Queensland. - 1.6 Street numbering for the development must be in accordance with Australian/New Zealand Standard for Rural and Urban Addressing (AS4819:2011).
 Council will allocate street numbering to the development in accordance with this standard at the time of issuing the Survey Plan Approval Certificate.